nathanialwm/WebAnimationFinal/README.md

 # WebAnimationFinal
-Final Project for a web animation class.
-Features 4 mini games, all work except for simon says
+Creating mini games and animations strictly with CSS This was a final project for a web animation class